Linaro Forge

 section and specify the relevant project budget, see the Account entry.

-one can edit the settings.
-Alternatively, one can copy the cirrus.qtf
+Alternatively, one can copy the cirrus.qtf template file

 There may be a short delay while the sbatch job starts.
 Debugging should then proceed as described in the Linaro Forge documentation.